jannis-baum/Vivify/CONTRIBUTING.md

 ## Testing rendering

-You can files to test Vivify's rendering/parsing capabilities in the [`tests/`](tests/) directory.
+You can find files to test Vivify's rendering/parsing capabilities in the [`tests/`](tests/) directory.
 Please make sure to add to this in case you add anything new related to this.